Puppy Mills: How To Spot Them!

 Website Author and Owner

-Hello, You don't give your name but I would like to thank you for your contribution to my page.
+Hello, You don't give your name, but I would like to thank you for contributing to my page.
 I wholeheartedly endorse all you say.

 Value of organizations